Move into Mindfulness

 These practices can become tools for engaging in difficult conversation and anti-oppression work without shutting down or getting burned out.

-Series Two Description
+Part Two Description

 In this 3-part series, we work with the tool of mindfulness to expand our capacity to be present and notice how it supports our work for equity and justice.
 We move from not only learning about ourselves and the biases we carry to becoming more able to lean into unpleasantness and cultivate compassion.
 This is the foundational work needed to build the community and connection that will support healing and restoration needed for transformation.